thabala-cloud/docs/docs/cli/commands/get-infra.md

 ---
-title: Get Infra
+title: Get Infrastructure
 ---

-Thabala CLI `get infra` command returns objects in the Thabala at the current state in YAML format.
+Thabala CLI `get infra` command returns resource objects in the Thabala account at the current state in YAML format.
 This YAML file(s) can be used as the starting point to manage a Thabala account as a code.

 See further details in the [Infrastructure as Code](/admin-console/iaac) section.